rauland/iac/README.md

-# IaC for Proxmox Virtual Environment

-Enterprise-style IaC pipeline adapted for self-hosted virtualisation.
+# Enterprise IaC and pipelines adapted for self-hosted virtualisation.

 This project demonstrates reproducible infrastructure by leveraging IaC and automation.
 It can be dropped into any existing Proxmox environment and customised as required.